 How are these collections curated?

-iGEM and the Registry have a small staff, but we are dedicate to improving our resources.
+iGEM and the Registry have a small staff, but we are dedicated to improving our resources.
 Registry curation is a part time activity.

 Many of our collections are still works-in-progress, but we hope that they will still demonstrate the variety of parts available through the Registry.